Competitive Research – Who’s Your SEO Competition?

 SEO Guide Step 2

-In this step, you begin to evaluate your potential keywords by finding the websites currently ranking for those terms.
+Identify your potential competitors: start by finding the websites currently ranking for the keywords in your keyword list.
 Knowing these “keyword competitors” helps you determine whether your site belongs in the competition for that keyword.

 You can think of a search engine results page (or SERP) as a competitive field.
-Each search query changes the game and the opponents entirely, depending on what the search engine perceives the searcher’s intent to be.
-Identifying who’s competing for a particular keyword topic can tell you what type of game is being played and whether you should even step on that field.
+Each search query changes the opponents entirely, depending on what the search engine perceives the searcher’s intent to be.
+Identifying who’s competing for a particular keyword topic can tell you what the search engine is looking for and rewarding and what competitors you will need to beat.

-Some keyword competitions just won’t be your game.
+Some keyword competitions just won’t be your near-term targets – yet.

 Are all the top-ranking sites really my keyword competition?